Regular (Statutory) Individual Vaccination for Children

 The vaccination dates, times, and availability of vaccines may vary by medical institution, so please check the list of medical institutions below and confirm in advance by phone.

-Note: According to the agreement of the five cities in the Minami-Tama Health and Medical Area, vaccinations can also be received at medical institutions in Hachioji, Machida, Hino, and Tama City.
-For more details, please refer to the regular vaccinations for children (when receiving at medical institutions in Hachioji, Machida, Hino, and Tama City).
-Additionally, if you wish to receive vaccinations at other medical institutions for reasons such as returning home for childbirth, prior application is required, so please contact the Inagi City Health Center.
+Note: Based on an agreement among the five cities in the Minami-Tama Health and Medical Area, vaccinations can also be received at medical institutions in Hachioji, Machida, Hino, and Tama City.
+For details, please refer to Regular Vaccinations (When Received at Medical Institutions in Hachioji, Machida, Hino, and Tama City).
+If you wish to receive vaccinations at other medical institutions due to reasons such as returning home for childbirth, prior application is required, so please contact the Health Center.

 Subsidy system for voluntary vaccinations for children whose immunity has disappeared due to special reasons